4 Tips on Competitor Geofencing Advertising

 Geofencing advertising is a break-through digital advertising strategy that allows you to target audiences by their physical location.

 Remember, the places people go is the strongest indicator of their buying intent.
-An example, someone at a car dealership is most likely actively looking to buy a car.
+For example, someone at a car dealership is most likely actively looking to buy a car.

 Geo Conquesting

-An example is a restaurant geofencing several nearby restaurants.
-Geofencing advertising campaigns build active audiences of people who go out to eat in the local area.
-Now, the restaurant can send ads featuring specials and discounts to this targeted audience.
+For instance, a restaurant can geofence several nearby restaurants.
+As a result, these campaigns can build active audiences of people going out to eat in the local area.
+Moreover, the restaurant can send ads featuring specials and discounts to this targeted audience.

-Campaigns like these can dramatically increase walk ins.
-This strategy can effectively get consumers to choose your business over the competition.
+Campaigns like these can dramatically increase walk ins and generate sales.
+Therefore, this strategy can effectively get consumers to choose your business over the competition.

 Which offer do you think most people will choose?